Seurat games on Stockmeyer graphs: Seurat games and the -WL algorithm

 In this section we describe the construction of pairs of non-isomorphic graphs which are not distinguished by the $k$-dimensional Weisfeiler-Leman algorithm, for $k< \omega$.
 This family was introduced, and the result about $k$-WL was proved, in \cite[Section 6]{CFI92}.
 The new result here is that all these pairs of graphs \emph{are} distinguishable in the Seurat game $\G^2$.
 A diagram of one of these constructions can be found in \cite[p85]{Gro17}, and we provide the formal details now.

 Given a graph $G$, let $E(G)$ denote the set of edges of $G$.
 We will assume here that $G$ is undirected and irreflexive, and that every node has degree at least one.
 If $v$ is a node of $G$, we will use $d(v)$ to denote the degree of $v$.
-Given a node $v\in G$, the gadget $X_v$ is the graph with nodes The left set contains $2^{d(v)-1}$ nodes, and the right set contains $2d(v)$ nodes.
+Given a node $v\in G$, the gadget $X_v$ is the graph with nodes Note that here $i(v,S),a(v,w),b(v,w)$ are names nodes, and $i,a,b$ are not meant to be understood as functions.
+The left set contains $2^{d(v)-1}$ nodes, and the right set contains $2d(v)$ nodes.
 Nodes of the former type are called \textbf{internal}, those of the latter type are called \textbf{external}.
 The set of edges of the gadget $X_v$ is

 Thus each internal node is linked to exactly half the externals of its gadget, and similarly each external is linked to exactly half of the internals in its gadget.
 The graph $\Gamma(G)$ is obtained by taking the disjoint union of all gadgets $X_v$ where $v\in G$, and for each $v\neq w\in G$, adding edges between gadgets.